Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 - First Performed : 1594-95
 - First Printed : 1598

-Shakespeare Play, Love’s Labour’s Lost is totally deceptive of its title.
+Love’s Labour’s Lost is totally deceptive of its title.
 It follows the exploits of the King of Navarre and his three companions who swear to avoid women for three years in a bid to further academic pursuits and good health.
 Unfortunately their commitment coincides with the visit of the princess of Aquitaine and her ladies.

 Their previous commitments forgotten, the men engage in a number of attempts to woo the ladies.
 A comical mix up follows with letters and messages being delivered to the wrong women.